seanmd8/Maneuver/README.md

 9/2/24
 - Added a guidebook section for confusion.
+- Rebalanced Hoarder: Larger chests are now invulnerable.
+It no longer stacks.

 7/23/24
 - Added a new Sidebar section to track enemy turn order.